UCSC-Rocket-Club/PayloadSLI2019/README.md

 1. First, double check that you have verbose mode enabled (see Instructions to run).
 2. Double check that your USB cable is not charge-only
-2. Hit the reset button, and hold it for like a second.
-The builtin LED should begin pulsing, then it might show up.
-3. (Optional) If you think it may be acting this way because you put on bad code, upload Blink (File -> Examples -> 0.1 Basics -> Blink).
+3. Upload Blink (File -> Examples -> 0.1 Basics -> Blink), and hit the reset button shortly after clicking upload.
+The builtin LED should begin pulsing.
 3. If this doesn't work, follow the following steps to re-burn the bootloader:

 ### How to re-burn the bootloader: